lanjelot/albatar/README.md

 Albatar is a framework in Python.
 As a result, you need to write some Python code to be able to exploit the SQLI.
 Then simply invoke your script by passing sqlmap-like command line options (like --dbs, --banner etc.) to retrieve data from the database.

-Currently, Albatar supports MySQL, MSSQL and Oracle with the Union, Error, Boolean and Time techniques.
+Currently, Albatar supports MySQL, PostgreSQL, MSSQL and Oracle with the Union, Error, Boolean and Time techniques.

 ## Examples